CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

     3. Make note of the MAC address and VLAN ID.

-    4. Filter the list again for the source hostname, and make note of its IP address.
+    4. Filter the list again for the source hostname, and make note of its IP or MAC address.

 2. Open the Trace Request card.